Effective pastoral care underpins school life and there is always someone to whom the students can turn for help and advice.

 Meet and Greet - Students apply to become an ambassador for Valentines High School.
 Their job role is to give a tour to visitors around the school and ensure they get to the correct location.
 This responsibility teaches students to be punctual and confident, while developing their communication skills.

 Charity or the act of giving, has had tremendous effects on the success of humanity.
 Charity does not only create a positive impact on the recipients in the form of goods, materials, money or volunteered time, but also on the donors.
-Throughout the year, students within Year Groups work with their Head of Year and Ms Shelley to organise fund raising activities, for their chosen charity.
-The Year Group that raises the highest donations to charity ,each Term, will be positively recognised.
+Throughout the year, students work with their Head of House and Ms Shelley to organise fund raising activities, for their chosen charity.
+The House Group that raises the highest donations to charity, each Term, will be positively recognised.